pgierz/pyesm/docs/usage/dev/Dev_05_SimCycle.rst

 The Prepare Phase
 -----------------

-During the preperation phase, the following steps are performed:
+During the :meth:`prepare <pyesm.component.ComponentCompute.prepare>` phase,
+the following steps are performed:

 #.
 The default filetables are read:
    ``<Component.Name>_<Component.Version>_prepare_default_files.json``.